XRPLF/xrpl-dev-portal/content/concepts/tokens/become-an-xrp-ledger-gateway.md

 * Look out for [Partial Payments](partial-payments.html).
 Payments with the partial payment flag enabled can be considered "successful" if any non-zero amount is delivered, even minuscule amounts.
     * Check the transaction for a [`delivered_amount` field](partial-payments.html#the-delivered_amount-field).
 If present, that field indicates how much money *actually* got delivered to the `Destination` address.
     * In xrpl.js, you can use the [`xrpl.getBalanceChanges()` method](https://js.xrpl.org/modules.html#getBalanceChanges) to see how much each address received.
 In some cases, this can be divided into multiple parts on different trust lines.
 * Some transactions change your balances without being payments directly to or from one of your addresses.
-For example, if ACME sets a nonzero [transfer fee](#transfer-fees), then ACME's issuing address's outstanding obligations decrease each time Bob and Charlie exchange ACME's tokens.
-See [Transfer Fees](#transfer-fees) for more information.
+For example, if ACME sets a nonzero transfer fee, then ACME's issuing address's outstanding obligations decrease each time Bob and Charlie exchange ACME's tokens.

 To make things simpler for your customers, we recommend accepting payments to both your operational address and your issuing addresses.

 As an added precaution, we recommend comparing the balances of your issuing address with the collateral funds in your internal accounting system as of each new XRP Ledger ledger version.
 The issuing address's negative balances should match the assets you have allocated to XRP Ledger outside the network.
 If the two do not match up, then you should suspend processing payments into and out of the XRP Ledger until you have resolved the discrepancy.

-* Use the [gateway_balances method][] to check your balances.
+* Use the `gateway_balances` method to check your balances.
-* If you have a [Transfer Fee](#transfer-fees) set, then your obligations within the XRP Ledger decrease slightly whenever other XRP Ledger addresses transfer your tokens among themselves.
+* If you have a Transfer Fee set, then your obligations within the XRP Ledger decrease slightly whenever other XRP Ledger addresses transfer your tokens among themselves.

 For more details on how to read the details of incoming transactions, see [Look Up Transaction Results](look-up-transaction-results.html).